olivierh59500/misc/script/replication/README.md

 ## For Scheduled Use:

 This script was developed with the intention of automating a directory replication process and can be used in conjuction with `systemd-timer` and `cron`.
+For automation to be made possible, the use of SSH keys for authentication is required (and highly recommended).

 ### systemd-timer (Linux):